Suhitpangphaa

-Suhitpangphaa also Gaurinath Singha (c.
-1765 – 19 December 1794), was the 35th king of Ahom kingdom who reigned from 1780–1794.
+Suhitpangphaa (Lokenath Gohain; c.
+1765 – 19 December 1794), also known as Gaurinath Singha, was the 35th king of Ahom kingdom who reigned from 1780–1794.
 His reign is marked by the rise of the Moamoria rebellion and the decentralization of Ahom power.
 He was forced to flee from his capital owing to the rebels, he is characterized as weak, incapable, and a cruel ruler whenever intoxicated with opium where most of the power and influence remained over his nobles.
 He was the son of the previous reigning king Lakshmi Singha and the grandson of Rudra Singha, he was only fifteen years of age when he ascended to the throne, with no formal training or experience.

 Reign

 Lokenath Gohain after the death of Lakshmi Singha, ascended to the throne in 1780 and assumed the Hindu name of Gaurinath Singha and Ahom name of Suhitpangphaa.
 His first act as king was the mutilation of various ex-Ahom princes, to secure his post.
 In April 1782, the Moamoria rebels made a bold attack on the dual capitals, eventually, they were repulsed by the royalist and the monarchy promulgated an indiscriminate massacre of all the Moamorias, which led to widespread depopulation, and the economy was on the verge of collapse.
-Four years of stability were marked by this massacre.
-The reassembled rebels raised their banner of rebellion from the north of Daphla Hills, and after prolonged struggles, defeated the royalist forces.
-In January 1786, the rebels surrounded the capital city and captured it.
-King Gaurinath away from his capital, made multiple attempts to usurp the authority of the rebels, but to no success.
-In 1790, the inhabitants of Nagaon under the leadership of one Sindhura Hazarika surrounded King's camp and complained about their miseries due to the prolonged stay of king there with his numerous camp-followers, and demanded the dismissal of his many officials, whom they held responsible for their oppression.
+Gaurinath Singha and his officials sentenced the Solal Gohain to death.
+The reassembled rebels raised their banner of rebellion from the north of Daphla Hills, and after prolonged struggles and toil, defeated the royalists' forces.
+In January 1786, the rebels encircled the capital city and captured it.
+Gaurinath and his officials away from the capital, made multiple attempts to usurp the authority of the rebels, but to no avail.
+In 1790, the inhabitants of Nagaon under the leadership of one Sindhura Hazarika encircled Gaurinath's camp.
+They complained about their miseries due to the prolonged stay of the king and his numerous camp-followers in Nagaon.
+They demanded the dismissal of his many officials, who were responsible for their oppression.